d2l-ai/d2l-en/chapter_linear-networks/linear-regression-gluon.md

 data_iter = load_array((features, labels), batch_size)
 ```

-Now we can use `data_iter` in much the same way as we called the `data_iter` function in the previous section.
-To verify that it's working, we can read and print the first mini-batch of instances.
+Now we can use `data_iter` in much the same way as we called
+the `data_iter` function in the previous section.
+To verify that it is working, we can read and print
+the first minibatch of instances.

 ```{.python .input  n=5}
 for X, y in data_iter: